plansoft-it/skyscanner-flights-scraping/README.md

 These script is just for personal use and for learning purpose, not for commercial use.

+This repo is a "Hands-on" of this (presentation)[https://slides.com/mikilombardi-1/puppeteer-web-scraping-and-ui-testing-tool/fullscreen] at Plansoft srl.

 ## Usage & Setup

 Clone this repository and then run: